saebyn/raft/README.md

 See [In Search of an Understandable Consensus Algorithm](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf) by Diego Ongaro and John Ousterhout for more information.

-This is a work in progress.
+*This is a work in progress.*

+*It doesn't work yet.* I'm happy to review pull requests and I am likely to accept those with passing tests and that [have some style](https://github.com/bbatsov/clojure-style-guide).

 See doc/intro.md for some additional notes.